spacetelescope/nirspec_pipe_testing_tool/README.md

 ```bash
 pip install pytest-html
 ```
+NOTE: Every time you create a new conda environment you need to install html plugin.

 4. Clone the repository so you have the PTT.
 To do this click at the top right